What you need to do

 - If you have not completed two CI-H subjects and two CI-M subjects as specified by your major, consult with staff from the Communication Requirement Office in Room 5-133.

-- If you have not completed the physical education requirement by Registration Day of your final term, you must submit a plan to the Physical Education Office by the deadline.
+- If you have not completed the Physical Education & Wellness Requirement (PE&W) by Registration Day of your final term, you must submit a plan to the Physical Education Office by the deadline.

 - If you have an incomplete grade on your record, you must complete the subject in order to graduate.
 For more information, email firstname.lastname@example.org.